Online Teaching & Design

 - integrate Open Educational Resources and other material curated from the internet to support student learning

 - design formative and summative assessments to support and measure student learning

 - use a variety of communication tools, both within and external to Canvas, to support student success

-Participants in this course can seek optional professional development/continuing education credits by dual-enrolling in TEC 1821 at Fresno Pacific University.
+Participants in this course can seek optional graduate-level university credits by dual-enrolling in TEC 1821 at Fresno Pacific University.
 A separate fee due to FPU will apply.

 Dropping a Course